top of page

 Planning for the Hybrid Workplace

-It may seem like an organic evolution, given all we’ve experienced in the last 15 months, but the transition to the Hybrid Workplace will be anything but smooth.
+It may seem like an organic evolution, given all we’ve experienced in the last 2 years, but the transition to the Hybrid Workplace will be anything but smooth.
 Water will find the path of least resistance and so too might the hybrid model take an adverse course, if left unchecked.

 So, how did organisations manage and plan their on-site presence pre-COVID?
 For example, how did large sites monitor, control, and predict who was working on-site/off-site, travelling for work, sick, absent, on leave, visiting, hot-desking etc.?
 The answer is they didn’t – because they didn’t have to.
 At most, on-site presence was monitored, controlled, and projected within teams or departments and that was enough.